mathieugagne/shoe-store/RESPONSE.md

     * A queued runner looking for changed data
     * A redis cache of the data feed and a separate parser process
     * etc. etc.
+* I also didn't break out my GIT commits extremely carefully - these are larger, logical commits.
+I'm comfortable with both micro-committing atomically when developing, or the squash-rebase method for larger projects too.
+I left these un-squashed deliberately just to give you a sense of how I did it "off the cuff" while working quickly.
+These are the actual commits I made while working - I haven't gone back and edited them.

+# Last but not least

+Thanks so much for this fun project, and I look forward to discussing it further with you.
+Cheers!